 The Downsides to Training Low

-Although the only research study in this area has shown that training low does not lead to more illnesses than normal training, athletes who often suffer from illnesses may be wise to limit the amount of training low they complete.
+Although the only research study in this area has shown that training low does not lead to more illnesses than regular training, athletes who often suffer from illnesses may be wise to limit the amount of training low they complete.

 Strategies to Negate Dips in Training Performance

-Secondly, carbohydrate beverages do not even need to be consumed to elicit a performance benefit.
+Secondly, carbohydrate beverages do not need to be consumed to elicit a performance benefit.
 Research has consistently shown that swilling a carbohydrate solution in the mouth for 5-10 seconds and then spitting it out increases performance as it positively influences the reward centre in the brain.
 A 2-3% performance benefit is often noted in the literature.

 Training under conditions of low carbohydrate availability increases exercise adaptations and, when performed correctly, can translate into improvements in exercise performance.
 Competitions should always be performed with optimal carbohydrate stores.

-It is accepted that there are numerous different ways to train low, and each has similarities, differences, strengths and weaknesses.
+It is accepted that there are numerous different ways to train low, and each has similarities, differences, strengths, and weaknesses.